On the Reeb spaces of definable maps: Quantitative Bounds

 \subsection{Bounds on the Betti numbers of semi-algebraic sets}

 Finally, in order to prove Theorem~\ref{thm:main}, we will need singly exponential upper bounds on the Betti numbers of semi-algebraic sets in terms of the number and degrees of the polynomials appearing in any quantifier-free formula defining the set.
 We give a brief overview of these results.
-The key result that we will need in the proof of Theorem~\ref{thm:main} is Theorem~\ref{thm:GV07}.
+The key result that we will need in the proof of Theorem~\ref{thm:main} is Proposition~\ref{prop:GV07}.
+(We refer the reader to \cite[Chapter 6]{BPRbook2} for the definition of homology groups of semi-algebraic sets which are only locally closed and not necessarily closed and bounded.)